gisquick/gisquick-doc/docs/user-interface.rst

    Define filter and ``refresh`` attribute table view.

-.. tip:: |tip| By default, attribute table shows only few records.
-The number of displayed records can be controlled in status bar by ``Rows by page``.
+.. tip:: |tip| By default, attribute table shows only few rows.
+The number of displayed rows can be controlled in status bar by ``Rows by page``.
 Attributes can be also filter by map canvas ``Filter to visible area``.

-Every record in attribute table has *Zoom to* button |zoom-to| which enables zooming and centering related features in map canvas, see example below.
+Every row in attribute table has *Zoom to* button |zoom-to| which enables zooming and centering related features in map canvas, see figure below.

 .. figure:: ./img/ui-zoom-to-feature.svg

    Zoom into selected feature.

-.. note:: Filter can be disabled by |clear-filter|.
-Table view must be refreshed.
+.. note:: Attribute filter can be disabled by |clear-filter|.
+Table
+          view must be refreshed.

 .. todo:: Explain info panel.